Crafting Costume Design Through Creative Collaboration

 Costume Design & Production Design

 The Costume Department used to be part of the Production Design Department back in the days, and sometimes in smaller productions it still is.
+This isn’t surprising, as the two departments work together very closely.

 One of the big no-no’s in costume is having a character in the same colours as the background (unless this is the point, of course).
+The two departments work together to inform each other of their choices, to create and avoid combinations of colour or textures.

+Often, the costumes interact with the production design.
 Think about characters packing suitcases, clothing store displays, closets and background clutter.

 Another thing that often comes up is a character’s taste.
 This taste will most likely reflect in both their environment as their clothes.
+Costume Design and Production Design have to create a coherent image that contextualises the character to the audience.

 Life in Four Chapters movie still, japanese scenery, production design by eiko ishioka.